Early Exit

 → Rap generation with AI and Suno

-→ Dismantling and re-editing again in Studio One
+→ Structural dismantling and re-editing in Studio One

 The meaning originates on my side.
 The shaping of form passes through AI.
 The final structural decisions return to me.